1. What is CTOS?

-The quickest and easiest way to get your Self-Check report is to obtain a User ID with CTOS.
+The quickest and easiest way to get your Self-Check Report is to obtain a User ID with CTOS.
 Once your User ID is activated, you can access your report at any time over the Internet or via the CTOS smartphone app.
-There are also other benefits to having a User ID with CTOS.

 8. Does CTOS decide whether to approve my loans or credit applications?

 No. CTOS only provides credit information to its subscribers.
 Decisions on loans/credit applications are made exclusively by the subscribers themselves in accordance to their risk appetities, business policies and strategies.

 9. My credit application was rejected by a financial institution.
 Does that mean I am blacklisted?